ESCOMP/mizuRoute/docs/source/users_guide/Input_files.rst

 Runoff mapping file (required depending on case)
 ------------------------------------------------

+mizuRoute has a capability to remap forcing at different catchments or grid to catchment or grid defined in river network used for routing using weighted average.
+A user needs to provide a mapping file in netCDF.
+See :ref:`Runoff mapping data <Runoff_mapping_data>` for mapping file structure.
+Breifly, mapping can be either catchment (i.e., unstructure grid) to river network catchment (option 2) or grid to river network catchment (option 3). option 1 is forcing provided at the same catchment as the one in river network, in which case no mapping is required.

 For runoff input options 2 and 3, runoff mapping data in netCDF must be provided so that weighted average runoff value is computed for each river network HRU.

 +--------+-----------+---------------------------------------------+